Adaptive Mode V1

 2025

-How do we add biometric-driven adaptive hydration optimization without disrupting FluidLogic’s simple, trusted dashboard experience?
+How can we add biometric-driven adaptive hydration optimization without disrupting FluidLogic’s simple, trusted dashboard experience?

 Why is this important?